fishcus/KAP-manual/en/model/cube/cube_design_best_practices.en.md

 ## Cube Design Best Practices and Examples ##

-Cube design is not a trivial task especially for big data sets.
-Some settings, like dictionary encoding and lookup table snapshot, are not suggested to apply on extremely large data sets.
+Cube design is not a trivial task especially for big datasets.
+Some settings, like dictionary encoding and lookup table snapshot, are not suggested to apply on extremely large datasets.
 To help you get deep knowledge into your data and design a good cube, Kyligence Enterprise provides tools like table sampling and model check which should be adopted whenever possible.

 In this guide, we will explain some best practices of how to design a good cube, using the sample data as an example.